 The drivers of human migration have been long discussed and categorized by policymakers, lawyers, researchers, and more.
 For migrants and policymakers, the challenge is in navigating the practical applications of those discussions and categories.
 Migrants must figure out how they fit into laws and policies in order to migrate.
 Policymakers must interpret and apply immigration laws and policies as part of governing a country.
 The additional challenge for anyone trying to discern the drivers of forced migration is the question of what constitutes "forced" versus "voluntary."
 Currently, conflict and persecution are legally coded as drivers of forced migration.
-Natural resource scarcity, such as access to arable land or clean water, and social resource scarcity, such as access to employment or education, are still considered drivers of voluntary migration.
+Natural resource scarcity, such as access to employment or education, are still considered drivers of voluntary migration.
 People who move to find food, water, work, or other opportunities are considered voluntary (or economic) migrants trying to better their lives.